cossacklabs/product-docs/themis/languages/java/installation-android.md

 [orion.mobile]    --- End of inner exception stack trace --
 ```

-It is caused by "over-optimizing" a build by ProGuard / R8, which strips native Java classes from a build.
+It is caused by ProGuard / R8 "over-optimizing" a build, stripping native Java classes as a result.

-An easy solution is to add `proguard.cfg` file to the Android app project with the following lines:
+An easy solution is to add the following lines to the `proguard.cfg` file of your Android app project:

 ```
 -keep class com.cossacklabs.themis.**
 -keep class com.cossacklabs.themis.** {*;}
 ```

-Make sure that the project has a `ProguardConfiguration` build step.
+This tells ProGuard to keep Themis classes, not strip them from the final app.

-Please refer to [the issue #716](https://github.com/cossacklabs/themis/issues/716) for details, and to the [example application made by @dodikk](https://github.com/dodikk/themis-xamarin-prototype/pull/10) who has discovered and troubleshoot the issue.
+Please refer to [the issue #716](https://github.com/cossacklabs/themis/issues/716) for details, and to the [example application made by @dodikk](https://github.com/dodikk/themis-xamarin-prototype/pull/10) who has discovered and troubleshot the issue.

 ## Building latest version from source